Data Quality

 Hidden Anchor

-Most companies are handling some form of customers’ personal data, from medical records to email addresses to financial information, which makes data privacy and regulatory compliance a cornerstone of a comprehensive data governance program.
+Most companies handle some form of customer personal data, such as medical records, financial information, and email or physical addresses.
+With how sensitive the information is, data privacy and regulatory compliance are crucial cornerstones of a comprehensive data governance program.

 An up-to-date data governance framework will ensure that all data compliance laws and regulations are in place before data is even collected.
 This allows your company to track the data it captures from source to accessibility to use.